GoogleContainerTools/kpt-functions-catalog/contrib/examples/generate-kpt-pkg-docs-simple/README.md

-# generate-blueprint-docs: Simple Example
+# generate-kpt-pkg-docs: Simple Example

 ### Overview

-This example shows how the [generate-blueprint-docs] function works.
+This example shows how the [generate-kpt-pkg-docs] function works.

-Running `generate-blueprint-docs` function on the example package will:
+Running `generate-kpt-pkg-docs` function on the example package will:

 1. Update `GENERATED.md` file with the blueprint readme.